 Don’t forget to give your child some time to adjust to the new environment.
 To gain a deeper understanding of your child’s interactions in school, speak to his teacher to work out possible ideas together to allow your child to come out of his shell.

-This article was contributed by Ms Nancy Lee-Wong, Head of Training & Curriculum (Overseas) at Nurture Education Group Pte Ltd. Photos courtesy of Nurture Education Group Pte Ltd.
+This article was contributed by Ms Nancy Lee-Wong, Head of Training & Curriculum (Overseas) at Nurture Education Group Pte Ltd (Now Babilou Family).
+Photos courtesy of Nurture Education Group Pte Ltd.

 This was first published in The New Age Parents e-guide.